 Christmas desserts do not have to be that time consuming or complex, especially here in the Southern Hemisphere where fresh fruit and divine berries are available all Summer long.
+This Mascarpone Trifle is definitely one to try!

 Summer desserts can be simple but absolutely be beautiful and delicious!